Emergency communications - EMTEL - a multifaceted concept

-Telecommunications means may also be increasingly used as parts of various community functions such as health services (e.g. remote patient monitoring to reduce need for hospitalization).
+Communications means may also be increasingly used as parts of various community functions such as health services (e.g. remote patient monitoring to reduce need for hospitalization).

 EMTEL standardization is important

-Interoperability and interfacing of services and systems are of paramount importance in emergency telecommunications.
-Authorities and public safety organizations must be able to communicate across services, and ideally also across borders, to ensure the efficiency and safety of their personnel.
+Interoperability and interfacing of services and systems are of paramount importance in emergency communications.
+Authorities and public safety organizations shall be able to communicate across services, and ideally also across borders, to ensure the efficiency and safety of their personnel.
 Dedicated equipment and priority access are other crucial requirements.
 Public networks can quickly become saturated in an emergency situation.
 Standards are needed to make all this possible, and you can help shape the development of these standards in ETSI.